Sage-Bionetworks/challengeutils/scoring_harness/readme.md

 ```
 pip install synapseclient
 pip install git+https://github.com/Sage-Bionetworks/challengeutils.git
-# If you are using rpy2
+# If you are using rpy2.
+Must install version 2.8 and above
 pip install rpy2
 ```